joshayoung/joshayoung_website/src/pages/quotes.md

 These are some of the tech-related quotes that I have found helpful and memorable.
 In order to preserve them, I have included them here along with a reference to the source of the quote.

+A Good Function - is very small and does very little (ideally one thing).

 "If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine."​ - Jim Barksdale, ​Engineer, VC, & Netscape founder​

 "Change managed well is​: taught​, exercised​, and then trusted​." - Kevin Howard